Onward Ticket for Schengen Family Visa

 If you will stay with family, the invitation should state that clearly.
 If you will split nights between relatives, show a simple timeline.
 When a relative cannot host you for one segment, add a short hotel reservation that fits those dates.

 Keep addresses precise.
 Use the same spelling in your form and invitation.
 Officers notice when a street name changes between documents.
 You want everything to point to the same doorbell.
-A dummy ticket complements this by providing matching travel dates.

 Match Insurance To Your Itinerary